ivanoats/code-301/README.md

 Check out the full [Table of Contents](SUMMARY.md).

-## Exercises
+## Assignments

-Each class will have exercises for lab and homework.
-You can find these in the exercises in each chapter subdirectory.
+Each class will have assignments for lab and homework.
+You can find these in the assignemnts subdirectory in each chapter.

-For students, make a subfodler within the exercises folder and submit your homework with a Pull Request
+For students, make a subfodler within the assigments folder and submit your homework with a Pull Request and within Canvas.

 ## Building This Project Locally

-This course project is a gitbook.
+This course project is a [Gitbook](http://gitbook.com).
 This allows it to be read on Github, published to a web server, or PDF, EPUB and MOBI.

-To read and edit the gitbook on your own machine, after cloning this repo, execute these commands in Terminal:
+To read and edit the Gitbook on your own machine, after cloning this repo, execute these commands in Terminal:
 ```
 npm -g install gitbook-cli
 gitbook serve